 Dallas Brain Changers Can Help:

 If you and your child need help with self-confidence or other methods of combating bullying, Dallas Brain Changers can help you stand tall and learn how to deal with bullies.
-We offer neurofeedback and counseling services to assist children, teens, and adults gain increased self-confidence, enhanced social and academic/work performance, and improved overall physical, emotional, and Spiritual health.
-Contact us today to start down the path to a healthier life!
+We offer Holistic Medicine interventions such as Neurofeedback and Counseling services to assist children, teens, and adults gain increased self-confidence, enhanced social and academic/work performance, and improved overall physical, emotional, and Spiritual health.